Bakkje/GroceryMealPlanApp/README.md

 - **User Authentication**: Create accounts using email and password
 - **Shared Lists**: Share your grocery list with family members using a 6-character share code
+- **Cross-Device Sync**: Export your account from one device and import it on another
 - **Grocery List Management**: Add, remove, and check off items from your shopping list
 - **Meal Planning**: Plan your meals for the week and easily add ingredients to your grocery list
 - **Recipe Collection**: Browse and save your favorite recipes for easy meal planning